KBNLresearch/dbpedia-indexer/README.md

 1. Generating lists of the Dutch and English resource URIs that are to be indexed: `./get_uris.py`

-2. Retreiving the relevant data for each resource and sending it to Solr: `./index.py`, where the extraction of the relevant fields from the Virtuoso response for a single resource takes place in `record.py`.
+2. Retreiving the data for each resource and sending it to Solr: `./index.py`, where the extraction of the relevant fields from the Virtuoso response for a single resource takes place in `record.py`.